progit/progit/nl/03-git-branching/01-chapter3.markdown

 When you rebase stuff, you’re abandoning existing commits and creating new ones that are similar but different.
 If you push commits somewhere and others pull them down and base work on them, and then you rewrite those commits with `git rebase` and push them up again, your collaborators will have to re-merge their work and things will get messy when you try to pull their work back into yours.

 Let’s look at an example of how rebasing work that you’ve made public can cause problems.
 Suppose you clone from a central server and then do some work off that.
-Your commit history looks like Figure 3-36.
+Your commit history looks like Figuur 3-36.

 Insert 18333fig0336.png
-Figure 3-36.
+Figuur 3-36.
 Clone a repository, and base some work on it.

 Now, someone else does more work that includes a merge, and pushes that work to the central server.
-You fetch them and merge the new remote branch into your work, making your history look something like Figure 3-37.
+You fetch them and merge the new remote branch into your work, making your history look something like Figuur 3-37.

 Insert 18333fig0337.png
-Figure 3-37.
+Figuur 3-37.
 Fetch more commits, and merge them into your work.

 Next, the person who pushed the merged work decides to go back and rebase their work instead; they do a `git push --force` to overwrite the history on the server.
 You then fetch from that server, bringing down the new commits.

 Insert 18333fig0338.png
-Figure 3-38.
+Figuur 3-38.
 Someone pushes rebased commits, abandoning commits you’ve based your work on.

 At this point, you have to merge this work in again, even though you’ve already done so.
-Rebasing changes the SHA-1 hashes of these commits so to Git they look like new commits, when in fact you already have the C4 work in your history (see Figure 3-39).
+Rebasing changes the SHA-1 hashes of these commits so to Git they look like new commits, when in fact you already have the C4 work in your history (see Figuur 3-39).

 Insert 18333fig0339.png
-Figure 3-39.
+Figuur 3-39.
 You merge in the same work again into a new merge commit.

 You have to merge that work in at some point so you can keep up with the other developer in the future.
 After you do that, your commit history will contain both the C4 and C4' commits, which have different SHA-1 hashes but introduce the same work and have the same commit message.
 If you run a `git log` when your history looks like this, you’ll see two commits that have the same author date and message, which will be confusing.
 Furthermore, if you push this history back up to the server, you’ll reintroduce all those rebased commits to the central server, which can further confuse people.